Michael Freeley

 Profile Photo

-Michael Freeley is an Assistant Professor in Precision Medicine at Dublin City University (DCU) and is the Programme Chair of the M.Sc. in Diagnostics and Precision Medicine.
-He obtained a first class honours degree in Biotechnology from Dublin City University in 1999 and subsequently graduated from the Royal College of Surgeons in Ireland (RCSI) in 2004 with a PhD in Biochemistry and Immunology.
+Michael Freeley is an Associate Professor at Dublin City University (DCU).
+He obtained a first class honours degree in Biotechnology from DCU and subsequently graduated from the Royal College of Surgeons in Ireland (RCSI) with a PhD in Biochemistry and Immunology.
 His PhD thesis investigated the role of Protein Kinase C isoforms in T-cell activation.
-After working in RCSI as a postdoctoral researcher for two years, he took up the position of Research Fellow in Trinity College Dublin (TCD) in 2005 where he investigated the molecular mechanisms of T-cell activation and migration.
-In addition to this, he served as Course Coordinator of the Ph.D. training programme in Molecular Medicine (2008-2012) and Course Coordinator/Lecturer on the M.Sc. in Molecular Medicine programme (2013-2016) in TCD.
+After working in RCSI as a postdoctoral researcher for two years, he took up the position of Research Fellow in Trinity College Dublin where he investigated the molecular mechanisms of T-cell activation and migration.
+In addition to this, he served as Course Coordinator of the Ph.D. training programme in Molecular Medicine and Course Coordinator/Lecturer on the M.Sc. in Molecular Medicine programme.

 Michael joined DCU as a Lecturer in Biomedical Sciences in 2016, where in addition to teaching and conducting research, his responsibilities also involved serving as Programme Chair of the M.Sc. in Biomedical Diagnostics programme.
-He led the development of the new M.Sc. in Diagnostics and Precision Medicine programme which commenced in September 2018.
-He was awarded with his current role of Assistant Professor in Precision Medicine in May 2019.
+He led the development of the new M.Sc. in Diagnostics and Precision Medicine programme which commenced in September 2018 and served as Programme Chair until 2024.
+He was promoted to Assistant Professor in May 2019 and subsequently to Associate Professor in April 2023.
+He currently serves as Teaching Convenor in the School of Biotechnology.

 Book Chapter